connoro7/microposts/README.md

 ### License

-This project is not currently licensed.
-Please contact the author for further information.
+This project is currently licensed under the MIT License.